iDevicesInc/SweetBlue/README.md

 Getting Started
 ===============
 [Download](https://github.com/iDevicesInc/SweetBlue/releases) the latest release and copy it to a subfolder of your project such as MyApp/libs/.
-In Eclipse, right-click on your project, choose Build Path->Configure Build Path...->Add Folder... and select MyApp/libs/sweetblue/src/.
+In Eclipse, right-click on your project, choose Build Path->Configure Build Path... then click the Source tab then click Add Folder... and select the check box next to MyApp/libs/sweetblue/src/.
 Other folders in MyApp/libs/sweetblue/ like MyApp/libs/sweetblue/samples/ are included in this repo for convenience but are not essential so you may delete them.

 Now add these to the root of MyApp/AndroidManifest.xml:
 ```xml